kailash-manasarovar/statement/docs/crimes/protagonists.md

 ![Hornero activity funeral home](../content/images/hornero/horn-funerals-1.png)

 - "Se la rifaron" means, they sold her off.
-- I do not believe Vidal Sastre Sanchez Hornero is the trumpet teacher's name under these circumstances, although it is possible he is part of this group.
+- I do not believe Vidal Sastre Sanchez Hornero is the trumpet teacher's name under these circumstances.
 - Whoever these people are, they are proud of their behavior, and arrogant enough to showcase their "controlling young girls" activity on [YouTube](https://www.youtube.com/@saxofonator/search?query=vidal%20sanchez%20sastre%20horneros).
 - It appears that all attacks, or "funerals" of women are videoed and shared, and certainly my "funeral" on 12th June 2023, was excitedly recorded on the mobile phones of all present.

+!!! danger "Shocking"
+    - If I'm right about this, then the children of the conservatory would also have to be complicit in the deception and targeting of students by numerous adult males.
+    - This is a somewhat horrific thing to consider and I do hope it is not true but given statistics like all 11-year-old boys have seen pedophile gang rape porn and worse, usually in school, then nothing would surprise me anymore.

 ### A second opinion